 Oregon's chief state schools officer Salam Noor resigned Wednesday effective immediately, the governor's office announced.
 Less than 2 1/2 years after and installed Colt Gill, her Insurance Commissioner.
-We education innovation officer, as the interim head of the Oregon Department of Education. happened in Oregon.
-Nope, it's lost confidence in the man's have the state government not another sighting of Bigfoot. ability to "execute her vision for infrastructure in place to make Oregon's education system."
-We need to give Oklahoma's governor those same kinds of tools to move us forward as a the changes.
+We education innovation officer, as the interim head of the Oregon Department of Education.
+Brown asked Noor to resign because she was not satisfied with his ability to execute her vision for Oregon's education system, her press secretary, Victoria Nguyen, said.
+This was taken from the Oct.
+11 issue of The Oregonian newspaper.
+In no way would I want Oklahoma to emulate Oregon in a number of areas, among them making assisted suicide legal.
+That said, in my opinion our friends in the Northwest have us beaten hands down when it comes to government infrastructure.
+The Oregon governor fired the Oregon state education Leinenkugel's LIMITED RELEASE Oregon's education system."
+We need to give Oklahoma's governor those same kinds of tools to move us forward as a elect a Treasurer, we elect ... you get the idea.
+Why elect management?
+Why?

+Oklahoma needs a state question so people can decide whether they want to elect a leader who lays out a clear vision, one that could actually have a prayer of being accomplished.
+Rather than electing a governor who promises they will make all kinds of bold and wonderful reforms to our state, but in reality has very little power to do so.
+They can't push a bold vision the changes.
 It's not in place Imagine, an elected governor because we're working with with the power to hire and fire. an antiquated business plan, our state constitution.
 Shouldn't Oklahoma have a governor who has the power state.
 Instead, we elect people to hold people accountable to positions of management. for helping to create and enact bathroom humor all while sit- Gov. Kate Brown handpicked We elect a Superintendent of that bold vision?
 A governor All that said though, I sur- ting around on their butts.
 Over Noor to oversee K-12 schools, Education.
 We elect a Labor who was elected because the get to the equally horrendous prisingly had a fair amount of and over.
-It's the same dumb she accepted his resignation Commissioner.
+It's the same dumb she accepted his resignation.
+Commissioner.
 We elect an people of Oklahoma agreed with the bold vision that was placed before them.
 Some people will argue it's not wise to give one person that much power.
 But what they fail to see is one person doesn't hold the power, the people hold the power because they are the ones who agreed with the bold plan put before them during the gubernatorial campaign.
+What if Oklahoma elected leadership and hired management?
+Could things change?
+This probably scares some Please see Look, page 12A OCTOBER SPECIAL!